-Negotiating Collective Bodies under Power Asymmetry
+Negotiating Collective Bodies Under Power Asymmetry

 In a context of sharp power asymmetry, the political risk of creating a collective body is often more acute for weaker states than for powerful ones.
-The latter states are in a privileged position to informally influence the outcomes associated with collective body decision-making processes from within to suit their interests-which might be different from those of weaker states'.
-Bilateral bodies and collective bodies made up of only a subset of the parties to the IEA are particularly susceptible to power imbalances as powerful states tend to more easily dominate decision-making in smaller settings where there are fewer states to win over.
+The latter states are in a privileged position to informally influence the outcomes from within to suit their interests-which might be different from those of weaker states.
+Bilateral bodies and collective bodies made up of only a subset of the parties to the IEA are particularly susceptible to power imbalances, as powerful states tend more easily to dominate decision-making in smaller settings, where there are fewer states to win over.

 A notorious case of a powerful state influencing a collective body is the adoption of the moratorium on commercial whaling by the International Whaling Commission (IWC).
-In the 1970s and 1980s, the US used the threat of reducing fishing quotas to coerce a number of IWC members to support its anti-whaling view.
+In the 1970s and 1980s, the United States used the threat of reducing fishing quotas to coerce a number of IWC members to support its antiwhaling view.
 A sufficient number of IWC members voted in favor of a moratorium on commercial whaling in 1982, turning what was originally a whalers' club into an organization devoted to whale protection (Caron 1995).
 In the following decades, Japan attempted to use bilateral aid to other members as a side payment to encourage them to reverse the moratorium (Miller and Dolšak 2007).
-Yet, Japan does not have the US' material and ideational resources and never managed to rally a sufficient number of countries to its cause.
+Yet, Japan does not have the United States' material and ideational resources and never managed to rally a sufficient number of countries to its cause.

 The IWC is not a typical case.
-The capacity of the US to exercise influence over this specific collective body was made easier by the IWC's three-quarter majority decision-making rule, which meant that the US did not need to convince every state to agree to its own position.
-Most other collective bodies make decisions based on consensus.
-Even when a majority vote is possible for one step of the decision-making process (e.g. including an amendment proposal on the agenda), consensus is usually required for subsequent steps (e.g. adopting the amendment).
-Only a handful of IEAs formally allow for non-consensual lawmaking (Brunnée 2002; Helfer 2008).
-Relative to majoritarian decision-making rules, consensus rules better protect weaker states from the risk of powerful countries' undue influence.
+The capacity of the United States to exercise influence over this specific collective body was made easier by the IWC's threequarter majority decision-making rule, which meant that the United States did not need to convince every state to agree to its own position.
+Most other collective bodies adopt decisions based on consensus.
+Even when a majority vote is possible for one step of the decision-making process (e.g., putting an amendment proposal on the agenda), consensus is usually required for subsequent steps (e.g., adopting the amendment).
+Only a handful of IEAs formally allow for nonconsensual lawmaking (Brunnée 2002; Helfer 2008).
+Relative to majoritarian decisionmaking rules, consensus rules better protect weaker states from the risk of powerful countries' undue influence.